 Dogs must be on some form of flea control and heartworm prevention.
 If you’re not using a Vet-prescribed flea control, exceptions may be approved on a case by case basis.

-Owners must submit written verification from their veterinarian that their dogs are current on DHLPP, Rabies, & Bordatella and have had a recent negative fecal.
+Owners must submit written verification from their veterinarian that their dogs are current on DHLPP, Rabies, & Bordetella and have had a recent negative fecal.
 Dogs must be healthy and free of signs of disease or other health conditions.
 Dogs that have had a communicable disease in the past month will require a release from their vet to return.
 If your dog has chronic coughing or sneezing, please bring a note from your vet stating that the dog is well enough to attend.

-For safety, we have a 3 day waiting period after intranasal Bordetella vaccination, a 10 day waiting after injectable Bordetella vaccination and a 7 day waiting period after a Parvo booster.
+For safety, we have a 3-day waiting period after intranasal Bordetella vaccination, a 10-day waiting after injectable Bordetella vaccination and a 7-day waiting period after a Parvo booster.

 If your dog does not receive booster shots because of allergies, or for other health reasons, please provide a note from your veterinarian stating that the dog has had a checkup within the past year.
-We allow these dogs into daycare on a per case basis if approved by the owners.
+We allow these dogs into daycare on a per case basis, if approved by the owners.

 Canine Daycare is much like a child daycare in that dogs can pass infections and viruses to each other.
 Please realize that when dogs come in contact with other dogs, there is always a chance of passing an unobserved illness.

 If your dog is coughing, sneezing, vomiting or has diarrhea, we will call you to pick him up.
 Dogs who become seriously ill or injured will be taken to the nearest vet at the owner’s expense.